Cacti/documentation/How-To-New-SNMP-Data-Queries.md

 ### Defining the Graph Template

 The Graph Template will define, how the data is presented.
-For more information about the principles of operation, please see [Common Tasks](Common-Tasks.md).
+For more information about the principles of operation, please see [Principles of Operation](Principles-of-Operation.md).
 Please go to Graph Templates and Add:

 ![Defining Graph Template](images/gt-01.preview.png)